 The applicant will be required to comply with Department of Health regulations to mitigate the effects of dust and noise during construction.
 Once construction is completed, traffic is expected to be minimal as service personnel will only visit the site for maintenance only.
-It is anticipated that sound will have a minimal impact beyond the project site.
-Further, this facility will not have a back-up generator.
+It is anticipated that noise generated by the back-up generator and possible air conditioning units will have a minimal impact beyond the project site, given its remote location and the size of the subject property.
 Therefore, it is not anticipated that noise will adversely impact surrounding properties.
 In regards to radio frequency emissions, the applicant would be required to comply with the requirements of the Federal Communications Commission.
 Furthermore, Section 704 of the Federal Telecommunications Act of 1996 recognizes the absence of health hazards from cellular radio wave transmissions and accordingly prohibits local authorities from regulating the placement of cellular towers based on environmental effects as long as these towers comply with the Federal Communication Commission's guidelines.
 As the monopole has been designed to and will be expected to comply with the above guidelines, no significant adverse impact to surrounding properties is expected.

 The desired use shall not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage, school improvements, and police and fire protection.
-Only electrical service is required for the use and this is already available to the property.
-Access to the subject property is from Highway 11 onto an existing paved driveway.
-An additional 10-foot wide area will be cleared leading to the site that is sufficient for the construction and maintenance of the facilities.
-As traffic is anticipated to be minimal, the existing driveway with proposed extension leading to the leased site on the subject property is adequate.
-Fire, police and emergency services are available from the fire station and police station located in Keaau Town, approximately 5.8 miles away.
+Only electrical and telephone services are required for the use and these are already available to the property.
+Access to the subject property is from Highway 250 onto an existing gravel driveway that currently services the Puu Makela Radio Station and the two other 35 to 40-foot high telecommunication towers operated by Western PCS and Verizon Hawaii.
+As traffic is anticipated to be minimal, the existing driveway on the subject property is deemed adequate.
+Fire, police and emergency services are available from the fire station and police station located in Waimea Town, approximately 8 miles away.
 Further, the applicant has stated that their system will not interfere with the County of Hawaii Public Safety System.
 Finally, the applicant shall meet all applicable agency requirements, including the Federal Communications Commission and the Federal Aviation Administration.